The student contribution amount for this unit is fully subsidised and therefore not payable by the student.

 - Develop skills, techniques and strategies for learning within the university environment

 - Critically reflect on learning experiences and skills to generate plans for development

-- Describe and apply academic concepts and skills to work independently and collaboratively
+- Describe and apply academic concepts and skills to demonstrate critical thinking

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|